Ajahni Wallace: Background

 Wallace was born in Huddersfield, West Yorkshire, England.
 He is of Jamaican descent.

 He played his junior rugby league for the St Joseph Sharks, before moving on to Siddal.

 Playing career

 Club career

 Wallace came through the youth system at the Leeds Rhinos before leaving at the end of the 2021 season.

+Bradford Bulls

 He joined the Bradford Bulls ahead of the 2022 RFL Championship season.

+Hull KR

+On 13 May 2023 it was reported that he would join Hull KR for the 2024 season on a 2-year deal.

+Featherstone Rovers (loan)

+In April 2024 it was reported that he had signed for Featherstone Rovers in the RFL Championship on 2-week short-term loan.
+He played twice, making his debut on 7 April 2024.